Testing and Diagnostics for Sick Pet Birds

 Gram's stain: This quick diagnostic tool is commonly used to monitor the progress of a patient during treatment.
 A variety of samples are routinely tested, including the feces and samples of swellings or growths on the bird’s body (aspirated with a small needle).
 These specimens are mounted on a microscope slide and treated with a series of special stains.
 Veterinary staff examine the stained slides under a microscope.

-A bacterial culture may be submitted to specifically identify what bacteria are present and if treatment is warranted.
+"A bacterial culture may be submitted to specifically identify what bacteria are present and if treatment is warranted."

 Culture and sensitivity: Bacteria and fungi (including yeast) play an important role in many diseases in birds.
 Samples from the digestive tract, reproductive tract, respiratory system, eyes, nose, ears, skin, wounds, and any other body tissues may be collected using special sterile cotton swabs.
 The swabs are then sent to a laboratory, which takes the sample and attempts to grow, isolate, and specifically identify any disease-causing organisms (bacteria or fungi).

-The next step is to test these disease-causing organisms (pathogens) and determine which antibiotics (in the case of bacteria) or anti-fungal drugs (in the case of fungi, such as yeast) will be effective and which drugs will have no effect (those to which the organisms are resistant).
+The next step is to test these disease-causing organisms (pathogens) and determine which antibiotics (in the case of bacteria) or antifungal drugs (in the case of fungi, such as yeast) will be effective and which drugs will have no effect (those to which the organisms are resistant).
 This test takes several days, but its results allow your veterinarian to treat your pet bird with the correct antibiotic.

 Parasite testing: In birds, parasites may be found externally on the skin or feathers or internally in the digestive tract, respiratory tract, or blood or circulatory system.
 Veterinarians use various techniques to diagnose parasite infections.
 Mites and lice may be seen with the naked eye or may require microscopic analysis of samples from skin scrapings.
 Intestinal parasites, such as roundworms, capillaria and Giardia, are visible only by microscopic analysis of the fecal material.
-Your veterinarian will examine fecal samples by performing a fecal floatation or a fresh warm saline preparation.
+Your veterinarian will examine fecal samples by performing a fecal flotation or a fresh warm saline preparation.
 These tests help identify intestinal parasites and/or their eggs and allow your veterinarian to prescribe the proper anti-parasitic treatment for your bird.

 X-rays (radiographs): X-rays provide invaluable information about the patient’s internal structures such as bones, vital organs, and the respiratory system.
 X-rays also help assess for the presence of masses or growths inside the body cavity, as well as ingested foreign objects.
 Changes in density, size, shape, and relative position of organs and tissues are assessed with X-rays.
 Most birds require a sedative or gas anesthesia to safely obtain high quality diagnostic X-rays.
+(Bird X-ray photo courtesy of Gregory Rich, DVM)

 Laparoscopy: Surgical laparoscopy is a process in which specialized fiber-optic endoscopes are used in an anesthetized bird to examine the interior of certain body cavities and organs.
-Internal organs can be viewed and biopsied through just a small incision, about the size of a pencil lead in the bird abdomen, allowing crucial information to be obtained with minimal invasiveness.
+Internal organs can be viewed and biopsied through just a small incision, about the size of a pencil lead in the bird's abdomen, allowing crucial information to be obtained with minimal invasiveness.

 Cytology: A commonly used technique to collect tissue or fluid samples is called fine need aspiration (FNA).
 FNA involves taking a small needle with a syringe and suctioning a sample of cells or fluids directly from a growth, tumor, other tissues or organs and placing them on a microscope slide.
 The cells are treated with a series of special stains and then your veterinarian or a veterinary pathologist examines the slide under a microscope to classify the types of cells present and designate them as normal or abnormal.